hefloryd/dterm/README.txt

 - @!<command>: Execute shell command and process its output
 - sx <filename>: Send a file using XMODEM.
 - rx <filename>: Receive a file using XMODEM.
+- sb <filename>: Send a file using YMODEM.
+- rb: Receive file(s) using YMODEM.
 - sz <filename>: Send a file using ZMODEM.
 - rz: Receive file(s) using ZMODEM.
 - noshell: disable any further use from '!' (can not be re-enabled)